 14. The Māori language is an official language (he reo whai mana) of Aotearoa.
 The University endeavours to recognise this and support the revitalisation and retention of Te Reo Māori with respect to Te Tiriti o Waitangi.
 Students who are proficient in Te Reo Māori and have the necessary level of competency are encouraged to write assignments, tests, examinations, and text accompanying creative works, in Te Reo Māori, subject to approval and where the subject is considered to be appropriate.
 Students wishing to pursue this option should make application to the Assessment Manager, Student Administration, by 31 January for Semester One and Double Semester courses and by 16 June for Semester Two and Summer School courses.

-Doctoral theses may be submitted in Te Reo Māori, English, or in both languages.
+⠀ Doctoral theses may be submitted in Te Reo Māori, English, or a combination of both languages.
 The oral examination may also be conducted in Te Reo Māori.
 Candidates intending to submit their doctoral thesis in Te Reo Māori, or in a substantial combination of English and Te Reo Māori, must indicate this intention within two months of provisional registration.
 They should supply a letter from the DVC (Māori and Pasifika) or a staff member fluent in Te Reo Māori, affirming that they have the required level of competency in Te Reo Māori, will be working in an area where the language is considered to be appropriate, and that supervisory expertise is available in the Māori language.

 Examination – Research Reports, Dissertations, Master's and Doctoral Theses